SHIFTYProjects/WindowsUpgrade/README.md

 # WindowsUpgrade

 Powershell Gui to Upgrade your version of Windows from Home to Pro.

+-----FYI...
+THIS PROGRAM TAKES ABOUT 10 SECONDS TO LOAD-----

-This is just a placeholder license, and is not a hack.
-You will still need a valid license key.
+**This is just a placeholder license, and is not a hack.
+You will still need a valid license key. **

 Usefull if you need to domain join a computer and it will function off your KMS key.